 - Investigating the effects of road network on genetic connectivity and population structure of gaur (Bos gaurus) in the central Indian landscape.

 - Evaluating the efficacy of human-elephant conflict mitigation strategies in reducing negative interactions in a biodiversity hotspot.

-- Conservation conversations: engaging the local community to understand and preserve the critically endangered White-bellied Heron (Ardea insignis) and endangered White-winged Duck (Asarcornis scutulata) along the Brahmaputra river basin.
+- Conservation conversations: Engaging the local community to understand and preserve the critically endangered White-bellied Heron (Ardea insignis) and endangered the White-winged Duck (Asarcornis scutulata) along the Brahmaputra river basin.

-- Assessing patterns of livestock loss due to wolves in an arid human use landscape of north Karnataka, India.
+- Assessing patterns of livestock loss due to wolves in an arid human use landscape of north Karnataka.